lighthou/finding-apollo/README.md

 # Bit of a rundown
 Here's a brief rundown so it's a bit clearer what I've done.

+Styling-wise I tried to just avoid any libraries other than using JSS because figured it'd make my life a bit easier for this.

 ## The Multi Section Nav